hphelion/documentation/moonshot/manage.imagebuilder.md

     set -eux
     rm -Rf /etc/yum.repos.d/mongodb.repo</pre>

-#### Creating a RHEL image using mongodb
+#### Creating an image using mongodb with RHEL
-To use your new mongodb element to create a RHEL image that is pre-installed with associated kernel and ramdisk images, use the following command:
+To use your new mongodb element with RHEL to create an image that is pre-installed with associated kernel and ramdisk images, use the following command:

 <pre>disk-image-create –o &lt;image_prefix> –a amd64 –u base rhel baremetal mongodb</pre>